cpjobling/eg-150-textbook/introduction/concepts.md

 +++ {"slideshow": {"slide_type": "fragment"}}

-* how to deal with mobility and nodes leaving and arriving?
+* how to deal with mobility and nodes leaving and arriving on the network?

 +++ {"slideshow": {"slide_type": "slide"}}